- CompTIA is releasing their own Linux+ exam in 2019 which will not be eligible for obtaining the LPIC-1

 Until now, CompTIA has offered the “Linux+ Powered by LPI” certification.
 This has been functionally identical to, LPI’s LPIC-1 certification -- the first level of a three-tier comprehensive jobs-oriented Linux skills-assessment program.

 This year, the partnership will be ending and CompTIA will release its own “Linux+” certification which is completely independent of LPI.
-It is our understanding that the original “Powered by LPI” version of Linux+ will be offered in parallel with the new one until the end of 2019.
+It is our understanding that the original “Powered by LPI” version of Linux+ will be offered in parallel with the new one until October 1, 2019.

 What has changed in LPIC-1?